Skip to main content

 Making Salina green again

-particularly in public lighting systems and the heating and cooling of its public buildings.
+Labelled by everyone “the greenest of the Aeolian islands”, Salina decided to give honour to its name and start its clean energy transition.
+It started with the signing of the Pact of Islands in 2013, followed by the establishment of Sustainable Energy Action Plans with clear targets for 2020 in all three municipalities.
+Since then, the island has taken initiatives to promote eco-tourism and reduce pollution and environmental degradation and is planning to implement energy-efficiency and energy-saving measures, particularly in public lighting systems and the heating and cooling of public buildings.
 The municipalities further aim to produce energy locally, capitalising on the island’s abundant renewable energy resources of electricity and heat, and to switch their public transport to electric minibuses powered by solar PV.
 The charging stations would be available for electric vehicles on the island as well.
 These initial plans and activities have been well received by residents, local tour operators and visitors.

 The island will further need to find solutions to finance the clean energy transition.
 A new law in Italy foresees an economic contribution by the government over the next 20 years for every kWh of electricity produced with solar PV.
 Current financial support is further provided through tax incentives for building renovation (covering about 50% of the costs over ten years) and for refurbishments to improve energy efficiency and seismic resilience in buildings (covering 65% of the costs over ten years), provided by ENEA.